 The CR-V earns an EPA-estimated 28 miles per gallon city, 34 mpg highway, and 30 combined, or 27/32/29 mpg (city/highway/combined) with AWD.

 The compact CR-V has a five-passenger capacity, and Honda struts its interior packaging know-how with 40.4 inches of rear legroom.
 It boasts 39.2 cubic feet of cargo space, which expands to 75.8 cubic feet with the second row folded down.

-Still, every model comes standard with the Honda Sensing suite of active safety equipment.
-This brings automatic emergency braking, adaptive cruise control, lane keeping assist, and lane departure warning.
+For 2020, all trims receive the Honda Sensing suite of active safety features.
+The bundle includes automatic emergency braking, forward collision warning, adaptive cruise control, lane keeping assist, and lane departure warning.
 Automatic high beams are also standard.

 Blind-spot monitoring and rear cross-traffic alert become standard starting on the EX.

 The NHTSA gave the CR-V a five-star overall safety rating, the highest possible.
 It failed to earn a designation from the IIHS due to its headlights, but it scored high marks in all crash tests and the front crash prevention avoidance and mitigation testing.

 While the base LX benefits from a new engine and safety features, it's still held back by a 5-inch color display.
 It does come with Bluetooth, Pandora compatibility, and one USB port.

 More buyers will want to move up to at least the EX to get the 7-inch touchscreen with Apple CarPlay and Android Auto integration, satellite radio, HD radio, and three additional USB ports.
 The Touring trim brings navigation and a wireless phone charger.

 While the LX features the updated engine and active safety equipment, it's still a pretty basic crossover.
 Highlights include remote entry, automatic climate control, and 17-inch alloy wheels, but it's held back by halogen headlights and a six-way manual driver's seat.